-This is all your options to find a solution to your mortgage foreclosure
+This is all your options to find a solution to your foreclosure

 DISCLAIMER: We are not attorneys, and nothing contained herein should be considered legal advice.
-The options discussed are not guaranteed solutions and are subject to various approvals and circumstances beyond our control.
+The options discussed are not guaranteed solutions and are subject to various approvals.
 Bankruptcy proceedings are subject to court approval and may not always be granted.
-Loan modifications are contingent on lender approval and may not fully settle the debt, particularly in cases involving a second mortgage.
-All terms and conditions will be outlined in the official approval letter.
+Loan modifications, forbearances and short sales are contingent on lender approval.

 Please be advised that the seller retains the right to cancel any and all contracts at any time.
 Ensure that this right is clearly stated in your listing contract.
 Additionally, some outcomes may have tax implications.
 We strongly recommend consulting with a licensed CPA to understand any potential IRS liabilities that may arise.